• Home

 CAN YOU GET RID OF THIS FOR ME?

 Now that is a question I get all the time from new people coming into the gym.
-If I could I would be a very wealthy trainer, I'm not a magician nor am I a certified nutritionist so I can't tell people what to eat.
+If I could give specific advice, I would be a very wealthy personal trainer.
+However, I'm neither a magician nor a certified nutritionist, so I can't tell people what to eat, even though I can guide them on effective exercise programs tailored for all fitness levels, including senior fitness.

 YOU PICK ONE